chrisatbrookes/bigtext/_posts/2020-08-24-type-in-the-sky.md

 ## Type in Flight

 The ultimate place to observe type in the sky is the graphic livery on aeroplanes in the clouds.
 Of course, the designs we see on the fuselage of these planes is dependant on the design schemes and branding of the companies that operate them.
-Next time you make a journey by air, do take notice of the typefaces used.
 Here are some examples.

 ![A320 Air Malta landing at Orly Airport](../uploads/daniel-eledut-9qbk7fwoz1y-unsplash.jpg "A320 Air Malta landing at Orly Airport")